HomeSite MapContact Us

 Who should the insurance be made out to?

-Depending on where you are filming, you will need a $1 million dollar general liability insurance certificate naming the County and/or City(s) as additionally insured.
-For the City of Miami, you will need a $2 million dollar general liability insurance certificate.
+Depending on where you are filming, you will need a $1 million dollar general liability insurance certificate naming the County and/or City as additionally insured.
 The City of Miami Beach in addition to the $1 million dollar general liability insurance also requires an indemnity agreement.
 For complete information on particular jurisdiction requirements, please visit the One Stop Permit section of our website.

 The wording is as follows: